Dr. David C. Ludden

 Struck with a desire to travel from an early age, he studied abroad in Austria and France as an undergraduate.
 After that, he spent extended periods of time in East Asia, living and working in Japan and China.

-He is the author of the textbook The Psychology of Language: An Integrated Approach (2015, SAGE Publications).
+He is the author of two textbooks, The Psychology of Language: An Integrated Approach (2015, SAGE Publications) and A History of Modern Psychology: The Quest for a Science of the Mind.
 He also maintains the blog “Talking Apes: How natural selection reprogrammed the brain for language” on the Psychology Today website.

 - Doctorate – psychology – University of Iowa

-- Bachelor’s – modern languages – Ohio University
+- Bachelor’s – modern languages – The Ohio University

 - Evolutionary psychology